openvinotoolkit/openvino_notebooks/notebooks/236-stable-diffusion-v2/README.md

 </p>

-* `Text-guided Inpaining` generation to create an image, using text description and masked image region, which should be part of the generated image.
+* [Text-guided Inpaining](./236-stable-diffusion-v2-infinite-zoom.ipynb) generation to create an image, using text description and masked image region, which should be part of the generated image.
 <p align="center">
     <img src="https://user-images.githubusercontent.com/29454499/228501084-60f86a71-0907-4094-a796-96350264d8b8.png" />
 </p>

-In this demonstration Stable Diffusion V2 Inpaining model for generating sequence of images for infinite zoom video effect, extending previous images beyond its borders.
+In this demonstration Stable Diffusion v2 Inpaining model for generating sequence of images for infinite zoom video effect, extending previous images beyond its borders.

 The following image shows an example of the input text and corresponding video.